Crank It Up (Ashley Tisdale song): Song information

-The song is included as a bonus track in the standard edition of "Guilty Pleasure".
-The single was released on October 16, 2009, in Germany and on October 17, 2009, in the rest of Europe.
-The song is included in the German compilation album Popstar Hits and she performed the song in several live shows such as Popstars.
+The song is included on Tisdale's second studio album Guilty Pleasure.
+The single was released in October 2009 and is included in the German compilation album Popstar Hits.
+She performed the song in several live shows such as Popstars.
+The song received mixed reviews from music critics, who complimented its catchiness, while others called it unoriginal and dismissed the overuse of Auto-Tune.

 Music video

 The music video is directed by Scott Speer and was filmed on the week of September 28, 2009 in Los Angeles.
 The video begins with Tisdale in a black outfit with black wings on her back in a room.
 Before she sings, there is a metronome moving to the beat of the song and a turntable playing, it also shows her in the same black outfit while walking along a hallway and singing.
 Then towards the second verse, she is in a light yellow dress and is standing near a wall.
 Then at the second chorus, she is at a party singing and dancing next to a man.
 Towards the end of the song she is seen in her light yellow dress standing on a table with people sitting around it.
 Justin Baldoni and Wesley Quinn make cameos.
-The video premiered on VIVA Germany on October 5, 2009 and on Myspace on October 6, 2009.
+The video premiered on VIVA Germany on October 5, 2009 and on Myspace on October 6, 2009, to mixed reviews.
+Some critics praised its visual style, while others dismissed it as unoriginal.
 E!
 Entertainment said that "Tisdale wants to dance, and not in that G-rated, Disney-fied way, either, in this video.
 We see her practicing some sexy moves, seductive looks and various hand-to-hair gestures after watching.
 Fortunately, all that preparation eventually pays off, and she finally makes it onto the dance floor".